 Premiums for a whole life insurance policy are higher than for a term life policy.
 Here are the three components of where your monthly premium payments go:

 - Fees and operational costs

 - The portion that covers the death benefit

 - The cash value portion held in a savings-type account

-Here’s how to set up an infinite banking system and the prerequisite whole life policy:
+If the concept of funding yourself appeals to you, there are some steps to consider to get started.
+Here’s how to set up an infinite banking system using a whole life policy:

 1. Start Young, While Premiums Are Lower

 Like all life insurance products, premiums are lower when you’re younger.
 Because your premium is locked in for the life of the whole life policy, the earlier you get in, the better.

 Infinite banking is a lifelong process, so make sure you choose from reputable life insurance companies you’re confident will be around for the long haul.

 3. Choose a Non-Direct Recognition Policy